mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 You can populate |efi| via a CSV spreadsheet detailing your author, publications and group/department data.
 Altmetric require two CSV files to populate your instance:

 - A Publications file listing your author names, publication identifiers (e.g. DOIs, PMIDs, etc.) and group/department affiliation for each item
-- An Organisational hierarchy file detailing your groups structure to populate the Departments tab in the Explorer.
-We create this structure to help you browse sets of publications in groups that make sense for your organisation.
+- An Organizational hierarchy file detailing your groups structure to populate the Departments tab in the Explorer.
+We create this structure to help you browse sets of publications in groups that make sense for your organization.
 This might be your university hierarchy or groupings such as open access status; funding award; grant ID; therapeutic area; animal type; health conditions; subjects, etc. The key thing is your groups are relevant to how you would like to report on Altmetric data.

 Preparing your publications file
 ================================